PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Saved query
 - Pivot

-## PxWeb 2.0 Release end of September 2025
-- Startpage
-- Save to file
-- Saved query
-- URL and breadcrumb
-- Saved queary as alternative to the algorithm
-- Pivoting
-- Head and footer
-- Show PxWebApi 2.0

-## Remaining to develop after September 2025 in PxWeb 2.0
-- Graph
-- code/text
-- Hierarchy
-- Sort order
-- Sum
 -------------------------------------------------------------------------------------------
 ## PxWeb 2.0 testversion December 2024
 - Comprehensible table at first glance - Using an algorithm to show an understandable table the first time you look at it